sdkbox-doc/en/src/hms/readme.md

 ### Android Steps

-you should add this code `com.sdkbox.plugin.PluginHMS.ApplicationInit(this);` to Application::onCreate. modification may like follow:
+you should add this code `com.sdkbox.plugin.PluginHMS.ApplicationInit(this);` to Application::onCreate. modification may like follow (create a new Application class if it not exist):

 ```java
 public class YourApplication extends Application {